HSK 6 Test Experience for a Native Chinese Speaker

-“Even a native Chinese speaker would have trouble with the HSK6!”
+“Even a native Chinese speaker would have trouble with HSK 6!”
 You might think.

-Yes, HSK6 is the last step of the HSK tests.
-It’s the highest level to reach for non-native Chinese speakers.
-Hanban (HSK organizer) says HSK6 corresponds precisely to C2 level (educated native speaker) of CERF (the Common European Framework of Reference for Languages).
+Yes, HSK 6 is the last step of the HSK tests.
+It’s the highest level to reach for non-native Chinese speakers before the new HSK rolls out.
+CLEC (HSK organizer) says HSK 6 corresponds precisely to the C2 level (educated native speaker) of CERF (the Common European Framework of Reference for Languages).

-In this post, we interviewed Ayae, a girl born and grew up in Beijing to shed light on this question.
+To gain the perspective of a native speaker who’s taken the test, we at ImproveMandarin spoke with Ayae, a girl born and grew up in Beijing, and asked her a few questions about her test-taking experience and thoughts afterwards.
 Ayae is a native speaker of both Chinese and Japanese (she has a Chinese dad and a Japanese mom).
-She took the HSK6 test at the age of 16 when she was attending a local high school in Beijing.
+She took the HSK 6 test at the age of 16 when she was attending a local high school in Beijing.

 Why did you take the HSK test, being a native Chinese speaker?

 Well, I am still a foreigner in China.
 I was granted Japanese citizenship when I was born.
-Even though I went to local schools all the way to adulthood in Beijing, and spoke Mandarin as well as everybody else around me, I still needed the HSK certificate to apply for a university in China.
-That’s why I took the HSK6 test in my freshman year of high school.
+Even though I went to local schools all the way to adulthood in Beijing, and spoke Mandarin as well as everybody else around me, I still needed the HSK certificate to apply to a university in China.
+That’s why I took the HSK 6 test in my freshman year of high school.

-Did you do well in the HSK6 test?
-What marks did you score?
+Did you do well on the HSK 6 test?
+What score did you get?

-I am embarrassed to say I only got 275 out of 300 (96 in listening, 90 in reading and 89 in writing), which is kind of low for a native Chinese speaker.
+I am embarrassed to say I only got 275 out of 300 (96 on listening, 90 on reading, and 89 on writing), which is kind of low for a native Chinese speaker.
 I thought I could get higher marks since I had been living in China all my life.
-I was also surprised to find out later that a few international students who studied Chinese as a foreign language scored higher than me in the HSK6 at my university.
+I was also surprised to find out later that a few international students who studied Chinese as a foreign language scored higher than me in the HSK 6 at my university.

 What was it like to take the HSK6 test as a native Chinese speaker?

-We never had any listening test in Chinese at school, so the listening section felt a bit strange to me.
-I think the conversations were designed very well as they covered a range of topics from the cultural aspects of China to recent scientific discoveries and cutting edge technologies.
+We never had any listening tests in Chinese at school, so the listening section felt a bit strange to me.
+I think the conversations were designed very well as they covered a range of topics from the cultural aspects of China to recent scientific discoveries and cutting-edge technologies.
 However, they could be quite challenging to foreigners, as there were some science terminologies and chengyu (traditional Chinese idiomatic expressions) involved in the conversations.

 One thing that might frustrate foreigners was that the conversations were quite long and the questions were only asked after the conversations finished.
 But luckily for me, it was easy enough to guess what question was going to be raised at the end by just looking at the answer options.
 I think that’s easy for Chinese students based on their instinctive understanding of the language.

-As for reading, it amazed me that I lost 10 marks in that section.
-I found “choosing the wrong sentence” (choose the grammatically incorrect sentence, e.g. order of the words, misuse of a word, etc) part a bit confusing, as we had never officially learned Chinese grammar at school.
+As for reading, it amazed me that I lost 10 points in that section.
+I found the “choosing the wrong sentence” (choose the grammatically incorrect sentence, e.g. order of the words, misuse of a word, etc) part a bit confusing, as we had never officially learned Chinese grammar at school.

 For example, there was this sentence that said: 天凉了, 你要穿多点儿衣服 (it’s getting cold, you should put on more clothes).
 I know 你要多穿点儿衣服 sounds more natural, but in real life, people say 你要穿多点儿衣服, 你要衣服多穿点, even 衣服你要多穿点儿 all the time as well, so I wasn’t sure if the sentence was grammatically correct or wrong.